Provost Mike Lewis puts listening at the heart of leadership in a time of change.

 I announced my final decision on the A&S reorg in mid-December.
 Essentially, we merged some science departments (Chemistry, Computer Science, Earth and Atmospheric Sciences and Physics) with the Engineering and Aviation Science departments from Parks College to form a new School of Science and Engineering.
 I gave the opportunity for extensive community feedback and alternative proposals during the fall semester, and I appreciate everyone’s input in the process.
 Ultimately, this aligns with our Catholic, Jesuit educational mission, and the reorganization will help to improve student success, grow student enrollment and support faculty work in an equitable manner.

-You also oversee the Divisions of Enrollment and Retention Management, Research, Student Development, and Diversity and Innovative Community Engagement.
+You also oversee the Divisions of Enrollment Management, Research, Student Development, and Diversity and Innovative Community Engagement.
 How do you balance those units with the demands on the academic side of the fence?

 I consider them part of the academic side of the fence.
 I can’t imagine how we would

 figure out how to do something like transitioning to test-optional admission without